-But it hasn't all been that rosy, perfect image that we like to portray on Facebook.
-We've had struggles and problems.
+But it hasn't all been easy.
+I've had struggles and problems.
 I've hit difficulties that I thought only "other" people faced.
-Through it all I learned how to talk about my issues, how to ask for help, and I learned to stop pretending like I could do it all on my own.
+Through it all I learned how to talk about my issues and address them head on.
 I learned that I'm not perfect and neither is anyone else.
 I also learned that hardships are meant to be shared with others.
 Life is a team sport.

 I love hiking in the mountains and fly fishing for trout.
 I feel closer to God when I'm in nature than I do in church.
 So far my highest peaks are Pikes Peak in Colorado and Mt.
 Fuji in Japan.
 But I dream of one day hiking Mt.
 Kilimanjaro.
 There's something about attempting things that are so big they scare you a little - you're not sure if you can do them.

 That's how I felt when I first registered for an Ironman triathlon.
 I had no idea if I could swim 2.4 miles, bike 112, and run 26.2.
-I love the sport of triathlon although these days I do more "crossfit-type" workouts.
-Most recently I have gotten hooked on rucking and completed a GORUCK Heavy in 2017.
+I love the sport of triathlon although these days I'm do more crossfit-type workouts.
+Most recently I have gotten hooked on rucking and completed a GoRuck Heavy in 2017.

 In everything that I do I look for ways to include my kids.
 Whether I'm taking them hiking, rucking, camping, hunting, or fishing we love spending time together outside.